StasiS-web/ArtGallery/README.md

     Click here for more info.
 </summary>

 Art Gallery's main idea is to be an app for booking and sales.
 A place where regular users can book an exhibition or buy a painting.
-3 roles: user, admin and manager.
+2 roles: user and admin.

 <strong> User: </strong>
 * Can book an exhibition event in the Gallery or buy a painting from the app store.